-The memorial will be located on the east bank of the Willamette River adjacent to Portland Fire and Rescue Station 21 and across from downtown Portland.
+The Portland Firefighter Memorial will be located on the east bank of the Willamette River adjacent to Portland Fire and Rescue Station 21 and across from downtown Portland.

-The David Campbell Memorial Association is actively fundraising for construction of a new memorial that will stand for generations as a lasting tribute to Portland firefighters' bravery and sacrifice in the line of duty….past, present and future.
-Since 1881, 36 Portland firefighters have given their lives while protecting the city and its citizens, and dozens more have died of job related illness and disease.
+The David Campbell Memorial Association is actively fundraising for construction of the new Portland Firefighter Memorial that will stand for generations as a lasting tribute to Portland firefighters' bravery and sacrifice in the line of duty….past, present and future.
+Since 1853, 74 Portland firefighters have given their lives while protecting the city and its citizens, and dozens more have died of job related illness and disease.

 “The figural reading of the memorial changes depending on the distance from which it is experienced.
 Seen from greater distances the lanterns merge into a unified line of light in the sky.
 This constellation-like pattern will expand the presence of the memorial into a symbol which is visible and recognizable across Portland.”

 Learn more about the design and process from WHELTONarchitecture.

 The David Campbell Memorial is located at the corner of NW 18th and Burnside and is maintained by the David Campbell Memorial Association.
 Constructed in 1928, the Memorial is a tribute to the life and accomplishments of Fire Chief David Campbell who lost his life on June 26, 1911 fighting the Union Oil Fire in SE Portland.
 On each anniversary, Portland Firefighters, city officials and members of the public gather in Firefighter Park to remember the firefighters who have lost their lives in service to the citizens of Portland.